wudelta/seattle-recovery/docs/aurora/protocol/PATCH_SAFETY_KERNEL.md

 # Governing Rule

-When speed conflicts with safety, choose safety.
+When simplicity, speed, or convenience conflict with safety, choose safety.

 A complete, deterministic, and reviewable patch is always preferable to a faster patch that depends on manual editing, assumptions, or incomplete context.